Congenital heart disease (CHD) is a problem with the heart's structure and function that is present at birth.

 Which tests are done on the baby depend on the defect and the symptoms.

 Which treatment is used, and how well the baby responds to it, depends on the condition.
 Many defects need to be followed carefully.
 Some will heal over time, while others will need to be treated.

 Some congenital heart diseases can be treated with medicine alone.
 Others need to be treated with one or more heart surgeries.

 Women who are pregnant should get good prenatal care:

 Webb GD, Smallhorn JF, Therrien J, Redington AN.
 Congenital heart disease.
-In: Bonow RO, Man DL, Zipes DP, Libby P, eds.
-Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine, 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 65.BACK TO TOP
+In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
+Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 62.BACK TO TOP

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2016 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.